Theresa

 at silencing criticism of Israel’s policies by branding

-it as “new antisemitism”
+it as “new antisemitism”.
+They claimed that

 “new antisemitism” among European civil society, the EU and the United Nations